Looking for a partner ?

 Text or Phone Noirin @ 086 239 9998

 Secretary: David Melody

 ex Officio: Joe Coyne

 Match Maker: Noreen Fleming

-Castleknock Bridge Club is a dynamic club with over 220 members many of whom joined the club in recent years and many have never read "The Laws of Duplicate Bridge" and dont particularly want to.
+Castleknock Bridge Club is a dynamic club with over two hundred members, many of whom joined the club in recent years, and many have never read "The Laws of Duplicate Bridge" and don't particularly want to.

 The most important law to remember is that Bridge is a game and players are reminded that they should treat all players including their partners in a civilised and friendly manner.
 Players are also reminded that your club is run by a committee of volunteers who are not paid for their services.

 In the website's main menu there is a page "Bridge Etiquette" it outlines many of the rules of bridge in everyday languaage and it is worthwhile to have a browse when you have a few minutes to spare.